These five pests have evolved to withstand wintery conditions to survive:

 - Hire a professional to clean, inspect the flue and install a cap over the chimney.

-- Call a Terminix Service to inspect and help shore up the home against pests.
+- Call a Terminix Service pest control professional to inspect and help shore up your home against pests.